Five Civilized Tribes

-The term Five Civilized Tribes was applied by the United States government in the early federal period of the history of the United States to the five major Native American nations in the Southeast: the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminoles.
+The term Five Civilized Tribes was applied by the United States government in the early federal period of the history of the United States to the five major Native American nations in the Southeast: the Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole.
 White Americans classified them as "civilized" because they had adopted attributes of the Anglo-American culture.

 Examples of such colonial attributes adopted by these five tribes included Christianity, centralized governments, literacy, market participation, written constitutions, intermarriage with White Americans, and chattel slavery practices, including purchase of enslaved Black Americans.
 For a period, the Five Civilized Tribes tended to maintain stable political relations with the White population.
 However, White encroachment continued and eventually led to the removal of these tribes from the Southeast, most prominently along the Trail of Tears.

 In the 21st century, this term has been criticized by some scholars for its ethnocentric assumptions by Anglo-Americans of what they considered civilized, but representatives of these tribes continue to meet regularly on a quarterly basis in their Inter-Tribal Council of the Five Civilized Tribes.

 The descendants of these tribes, who primarily live in what is now Oklahoma, are sometimes referred to as the Five Tribes of Oklahoma, although several other federally recognized tribes are also located in that state.

 Terminology

 The term "civilized tribes" was adopted to distinguish the Five Tribes from other Native American tribes that were described as "wild" or "savage".
-Texts written by non-indigenous scholars and writers have used words like "savage" and "wild" to identify Indian groups that retained their traditional cultural practices after European contact.
+Texts written by non-indigenous scholars and writers have used words like "savage" and "wild" to identify Indian tribes that retained their traditional cultural practices after European contact.
 As a consequence of evolving attitudes toward ethnocentric word usage and more rigorous ethnographical standards, the term "Five Civilized Tribes" is rarely used in contemporary academic publications.

 George Washington believed that the only way Indians could survive in proximity to White settlers was for them to become civilized.
 The United States accordingly adopted a policy of civilizing Indians while Washington was president.
 The policy assumed that civilized Indians would require less land, and would need money, so that they would be willing to sell the excess land to White settlers.
 In White American terms, Indians became civilized by the men giving up hunting and becoming farmers, displacing the women who traditionally had been the primary farmers.
 They were expected to use draft animals and to give up maize as a main crop and instead raise wheat and cotton.
 The women were to become housekeepers, caring for children and weaving cotton for clothing.
 The Indians were also expected to acquire slaves and use them like their White plantation neighbors did.